 - That through the course of the program 20 meetings are held for leadership training.

 The application process is open to all Boston College freshmen, sophomores, and juniors from all schools.
-The goal is to admit 20-25 students ion the program.
+The goal is to admit 20-25 students into the program.
 Attend an information session to learn more about the program, meet the directors, and get information about the application process.